 College Student Pre-Commissioning Initiative (Scholarship Program)Back to Top

-CSPI is a program designed for motivated individuals who demonstrate a high caliber of academic and leadership excellence, who desire to serve their country in the United States Coast Guard.
-Students currently enrolled or accepted for enrollment in a bachelor's degree program at a pre-designated college or institution*(defined below) with the desire to complete college and receive a guaranteed commission as an officer in the United States Coast Guard can apply for CSPI.
-This means that a student currently pursuing an AA/AS degree at a junior college or community college who plans to continue with their education and obtain a BS/BA degree may be eligible for CSPI if they are accepted for enrollment at a qualifying college.
+CSPI is a program designed for motivated individuals who demonstrate a high caliber of academic and leadership excellence and who desire to serve their country in the United States Coast Guard.
+Students currently enrolled or accepted for enrollment in a full-time bachelor's degree program at designated college or institution (defined in item 6 below) with the desire to complete college and receive a guaranteed commission as an officer in the United States Coast Guard can apply for CSPI.
+This means that a student currently pursuing an AA/AS degree at a junior college or community college who plans to continue with their BS/BA degree may be eligible for CSPI if they are accepted for enrollment at a qualifying college.

 Students who are accepted into this scholarship program will be enlisted into the United States Coast Guard, complete basic training during the summer, and receive full funding for up to two years of college.
-Funding includes not only payment of tuition, books, and fees, but a full Coast Guard salary, housing allowance, and medical benefits.
+Funding includes not only payment of tuition, books, and fees, but a full time Coast Guard salary, housing allowance, and medical benefits.

-Assignment officers work with officer trainees to provide an initial assignment that best meets the needs of the service, and the skills, training, experience, and desires of the individual.
-The initial assignment for a junior officer is considered their opportunity to not only lead and manage resources, but begin learning and excelling in an operational specialty.
+Assignment officers work with officer candidates to provide an initial assignment that best meets the needs of the service, and the skills, training, experience, and desires of the individual.
+The initial assignment for a junior officer is considered their opportunity to not only lead people and manage resources, but begin learning and excelling in an operational specialty.

-CSPI Eligibility Requirements
+CSPI Eligibility Requirements:

 - Age: Have reached your 19th but not your 28th birthday as of 30 September of the fiscal year in which the selection panel convenes.
-For fiscal year 2015, for example, you cannot have reached your 28th birthday by 30 September 2015.
+For fiscal year 2017, for example, you cannot have reached your 28th birthday by 30 September 2017.

-- Character Standards
+- Character Standards:

-- All applicants must be of outstanding moral character, and must meet the requirements of Appendices 3 and 4 of the OJAK.
+- All applicants must be of outstanding moral character, and must meet the requirements of Appendices 3 and 4 of the O-JAK.

 - Applicants currently in the Coast Guard: Applicants are ineligible for commissioning if in the 36 months prior to the first OCS class convening date in the selection cycle, they have been convicted by a court-martial, been awarded non-judicial punishment (NJP), received an “Unsatisfactory” conduct mark, received a mark of less than “4” in any performance dimension, received a negative Administrative Remarks (CG Form 3307), or been involved in an alcohol-related incident.

-- Citizenship: Must be a U.S. citizen
+- Citizenship: Must be a U.S. Citizen

-- Clearance: Must be eligible for a secret clearance
+- Clearance: Must be eligible for a Secret Clearance

 - If single, may not have sole or primary custody of dependents.